 Investing in real property also means that you are purchasing an illiquid asset.
 If you need to sell a property for whatever reason, it will likely take some time.
 Furthermore, the transaction costs are going to be astronomical.
 On average, you should expect ~6% for each buy/sell (3% for each selling agent).

 The other obvious drawback is the headache of managing a property.
 Most of my clients work with property management companies to help separate themselves from this issue, but that costs money (usually 8-10% of gross rental receipts) and most management companies tend to slack off over time.
 I cannot overstate the importance of using a good property manager and leasing your home to good renters.

->

-> There is also concentration risk to consider.
+There is also concentration risk to consider.
 Most of the time, investors will accumulate a R.E. portfolio within a concentrated area (e.g. San Diego County).
-For example, if the local San Diego market were to tank (e.g. there is a recession, Qualcomm decides to leave the area, there is an earthquake, etc.), your entire portfolio will likely go down with the market.
+For example, if the local San Diego market were to fall (e.g. there is a recession, Qualcomm decides to leave the area, there is an earthquake, etc.), your portfolio will take a major blow.

->

-> While the information presented herein is believed to be accurate, Bull Oak Capital LLC (Bull Oak) makes no express warranty as to the completeness or accuracy, nor can it accept responsibility for errors appearing in the document.
+While the information presented herein is believed to be accurate, Bull Oak Capital LLC (Bull Oak) makes no express warranty as to the completeness or accuracy, nor can it accept responsibility for errors appearing in the document.
 Bull Oak is under no obligation to notify you of any errors discovered later or of any subsequent changes in opinions.
 Nothing herein should be construed as a recommendation to buy or sell any of these securities.
 It should not be assumed that any of the securities, transactions, or holdings discussed will prove to be profitable in the future or that investment recommendations or decisions Bull Oak makes in the future will be profitable or will equal the investment performance of the securities discussed herein.
 Bull Oak or its employees may have an economic interest in securities mentioned herein.